-The Audit Committee considered and is satisfied with the valuation methodology and reasonableness of key assumptions used to determine the recoverable amounts of the non-financial assets.
+The Audit Committee considered and is satisfied with the valuation methodology and reasonableness of key assumptions used by Management, as well as external independent qualified valuers, to determine the recoverable amounts of the non-financial assets.
+The external valuers had indicated that there were indications of impairments losses on certain machineries.
+The Audit Committee reviewed and concurred with Management that the impairment losses of \$1.0 million on certain machineries as at 31 December 2024 to be reasonable.